rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 In this tutorial I will show you step-by-step how to use the Ethereum client Geth to attach to an RSK local node (which is called regtest) and run a few JSON-RPC commands.
 We do this to establish that the local node is running.

-A step-by-step tutorial for Mac users can be found [here](/tutorials/ethereum-devs/geth-attach-local-node-mac/)

 ## Overview

 We will do these steps: